insin/newforms/docs/overview.rst

 Widgets
-   Widgets correspond to HTML form inputs -- they hold metadata required to display an input (or inputs) and given a field's name and user input data, will create ``React.DOM`` components which can be rendered to a browser's DOM or to a string of HTML.
+   Widgets correspond to HTML form inputs -- they hold metadata required to display an input (or inputs) and given a field's name and user input data, will create ``ReactElement`` objects which can be rendered to a browser's DOM or to a string of HTML.

    For example, a ``Select`` knows which ``<option>`` values and labels it